Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Crossing a creek on the Cape Chignecto Coastal Trail with the Aura 65

-For the curious, other outdoor gear we used on this trip included:
+For the curious, other outdoor gear we used on our first trip included:

 MSR Freelite 2 tent